2007 FT3: 2019 virtual impactor

 The 3 October 2019 virtual impactor did not occur.
 The poorly constrained nominal orbit suggested that the closest approach the asteroid would make to Earth in 2019 was in late March at a distance of 0.14 AU.
 But the line of variation (LOV) for this asteroid was hundreds of millions of kilometers long.

 There was an estimated 1 in 11 million chance of the asteroid impacting Earth on 3 October 2019.
 The nominal JPL Horizons 3 October 2019 Earth distance was 0.93 AU with a 3-sigma uncertainty of ± 620 million km.
 NEODyS listed the nominal 3 October 2019 Earth distance as 0.95 AU.

 2024 virtual impactor

+The 3 October 2024 virtual impactor did not occur.
+Since the asteroid has a short observation arc and the uncertainty in the orbit of the asteroid intersects Earth's orbit, simulations can not rule out the asteroid and Earth being at the same point in space on 3 October 2024.
 The nominal orbit suggests that closest approach the asteroid will make to Earth in 2024 will not be until the end of December when it may be ~1 AU from Earth (the same distance the Sun is from Earth).
 But the line of variation (LOV) for this asteroid is hundreds of millions of kilometers long.

 With a short 1.2 day observation arc, the Sentry Risk Table shows an estimated 1 in 11 million chance of the asteroid impacting Earth on 2 October 2024, which is 1,900 times lower than the background threat.
 The nominal JPL Horizons 2 October 2024 Earth distance is 1.7 AU with a 3-sigma uncertainty of ± 500 million km.
 NEODyS lists the nominal 2 October 2024 Earth distance as 1.7 AU.